 Well, that 2014 summer came and I knew that it was only a countdown from there.
 Jingle had lost weight, did not eat nearly as much as he should be eating, and didn’t get as excited at the things he loved.
 His energy level had decreased to a point where he was just sleeping all day and night.
 I remember waking up at night and fearing he had already passed when I didn’t hear any breathing noises.
 I would shake him awake and he would groggily lift his head, look at me, then plop his head right back down.

-There are three worst nights in my entire life that I can consciously remember.
-The first, was when Jingle died.
-The second, was when I made a decision to have him put down.
-The third, my first night in my dorm room, first day of college.
 Once I realized how bad Jingle had got, I knew it was time.
 Jingle wasn’t in pain.
 He wasn’t whimpering or wincing or anything.
 Jingle just seemed lifeless and I knew he was ready to go.
 We decided that if he lived through the night, then the next day we would take him.

 He lived through the night.
 That morning I had work and so I kissed his head and headed out.
 At 2:30, 30 minutes before I was to go home and call me crazy, but I literally felt my heart sink, and I knew.
 I looked at my watch, waited for 3pm to hit, and rushed home.
 My mom’s car in the driveway confirmed it as I pulled up the driveway.